Generic selectors

 Standing Lady 9.4.2024

-Anna Molka Ahmed (1917-1994) was a pioneering Pakistani artist and educator.
-She established the Fine Arts Department at the University of the Punjab, Lahore, and promoted a fusion of Eastern and Western artistic styles.
+Anna Molka Ahmed (1917–1994) was a famous Pakistani painter and a key art educator.
+She founded the Fine Arts Department at the University of the Punjab, Lahore.
+Anna mixed Eastern and Western styles, becoming a pioneer in Pakistani art.

 Molka Ahmed’s Artworks